hashicorp/pandora/tools/wrapper-automation/README.md

 Several wrappers are available for this tool, which will install the dependencies needed to run this tool in automation:

 * `./scripts/automation-generate-go-sdk.sh` - for generating a Go SDK using the Data within the Data API.
-* `./scripts/automation-generate-terraform.sh` - for generating a Go SDK using the Data within the Data API.
+* `./scripts/automation-generate-terraform.sh` - for generating Terraform Data Sources & Resources using the Data within the Data API.